The Silent Killer: How Plain Speaking About Colon Cancer Saves Lives

 Colon and Rectal Cancers – A Clear and Present Danger

-Apart from skin cancers, colorectal cancer is the third most common cancer diagnosed in both women and men in the United States.
-The American Cancer Society estimates that the number of colorectal cancer cases in the United States for 2019 will be: 101,420 new cases of colon cancer and 44,180 new cases of rectal cancer.
-Colon and rectal cancer combined are expected to cause more than 50,000 deaths in 2019.
+Excluding skin cancers, colorectal cancer is the third most common cancer diagnosed in both men and women in the United States.
+The American Cancer Society’s estimates for the number of colorectal cancer cases in the United States for 2021 are:

 Colon Cancer Screening Saves Lives